CorvaeOboro/ultima_online_mods/Z_Tools/README.md

 UO Fiddler
 - https://github.com/polserver/UOFiddler
 - tool to explore and export the art in the mul files .
-- Searchable by name or ID ( ids can be found in game saying ">info" )
+- Searchable by name or ID ( ids can be found in game saying ">info" or "-info" )
 - can Batch export all by category

 Mulpatcher by Varan